kirinwang1125/kirinwang1125/terms-of-use.md

 ## 7. Privacy

-Your use of ThinkDeck is also governed by our [Privacy Policy](https://github.com/kirinwang1125/thinkdeck-legal/blob/main/privacy-policy.md).
+Your use of ThinkCard AI is also governed by our [Privacy Policy](https://github.com/kirinwang1125/kirinwang1125/blob/main/privacy-policy.md).
 Please review it to understand our data practices.

 ---

 ## 8. Disclaimer of Warranties

-ThinkDeck is provided on an "AS IS" and "AS AVAILABLE" basis.
+ThinkCard AI is provided on an "AS IS" and "AS AVAILABLE" basis.
 We make no warranties, expressed or implied, regarding:

 - The accuracy or reliability of AI-generated content.
 - Uninterrupted or error-free operation of the App.